microsoft/TypeScript-Website-Localizations/README.md

 The TypeScript team generally only know English, and can answer clarifying questions if needed!
 For quick questions, you can use the `ts-website-translation` channel in the [TypeScript Discord](https://discord.gg/typescript).

+#### Well tested

+This repo has extensive CI to ensure that you can't accidentally break the TypeScript website.

+There are local, fast checks that it won't break via `yarn test` and then the full TypeScript website test suite runs with the changes, and a website build is generated to ensure that nothing breaks.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a